2011JavaReact/jwilsonProject0/README.md

   ...
 ]
 ```
+(LastUpdatedBy data will be excluded for standard users.)
 Searching can also be accomplished by adding the product id or partial product name to the URI.
 (Searching is done based upon products because they are usually the important part of the inventory record.)
 > /inventory/{productId}